 - Write in short sentences and paragraphs to break up the text and make it easier to follow.
-A sentence should contain only one idea.
-A sentence should not contain more than 20 words.
-A page should contain several short paragraphs.
+Include only one idea in each sentence.
+Include no more than 20 words per sentence.
+Include several short paragraphs per page.

 - Use frequent subclause headings and lists to split up concepts, processes and methods into smaller pieces.
 If a list is very long or has complex subdivision, try to break it into several shorter lists.

 - Use tables and figures to illustrate anything that is difficult to explain in words.
 Avoid very complicated tables and figures.
-Try to use several shorter tables that can each fit onto one page and use sub-figures for the individual components of a complex figure.
+Try to use several shorter tables that can each fit onto one page.
+Subfigures can be used for the individual components of a complex figure.

-- Use lots of punctuation.
-For example, a comma creates a pause in a sentence that helps the user to follow the flow of your words.
+- Use punctuation effectively to clarify meaning.
+For example, a comma creates a pause in a sentence that helps the user to follow the flow of words.